-Paragraphs 34(1) to 34(1)(c)
+Paragraph 34(1) to 34(1)(c)

-- The proprietor is steadfast in providing an inclusive education for the pupils the school intends to admit.
-It has a clear vision for the proposed school which is shared clearly by all members. - The proprietor is committed to ensuring that all the standards are consistently met.
-It uses its knowledge and skills in running other independent schools to ensure that this new school is likely to meet the standards. - The proprietor will ensure that staff have suitable qualifications and experience to carry out their roles effectively.
+- The proprietor shares a clear and ambitious vision to provide an inclusive and inspiring education for the pupils the school intends to admit.
+This vision for the proposed school is shared by all members, including the executive headteacher who is already in place. - The proprietor is committed to ensuring that all the standards are consistently met.
+It uses its knowledge and skills in running other independent schools to ensure that this proposed school is likely to meet the standards. - The proprietor will ensure that staff have suitable qualifications and experience to carry out their roles effectively.
 This includes expertise in working with pupils with SEND and looked-after children.
-The proprietor has effective working relationships with the local authority that is likely to place pupils at the school - The standards in this part are likely to be met if the proposed school opens.
+The proprietor has effective working relationships with the local authority that is likely to place pupils at the school.

+- The standards in this part are likely to be met if the proposed school opens.